Multilevel Diversity Coding with Regeneration: Problem Formulation and Preliminaries

-The reconstruction condition (\ref{eqn:reconstructionzeroerror}) requires that there is no decoding error, {\em i.e.}, the zero-error requirement is adopted.
-An alternative definition is to require instead the probability of decoding error to be asymptotically zero as $\Pi_{i=1}^d N_i\rightarrow \infty$.
-It will become clear that this does not cause any essential difference, and thus we do not give this alternative definition.
+The data-reconstruction condition (\ref{eqn:reconstructionzeroerror}) requires that there is no decoding error, {\em i.e.}, the zero-error requirement is adopted.
+An alternative definition is to require, instead, the probability of decoding error to vanish in the limit as $\Pi_{i=1}^d N_i\rightarrow \infty$.
+It will become clear that this does not cause any essential difference, and we thus do not further discuss this alternative definition in this paper.

-When deriving outer bounds, we use $S_{i\rightarrow j}$ to denote the helper (random) information sent from node-$i$ to node-$j$, and $W_i$ to denote the coded data stored on node-$i$.
-The random variable vector $(X_1,X_2,\ldots,X_m)$ is sometimes written as $X_1^m$.
+When deriving outer bounds, we use $S_{i\rightarrow j}$ to denote the random variable representing the helper data sent from node $i$ to node $j$ during the repair of node $j$, {\em i.e.}, the output of the function $f^E_{i,j}$, and $W_i$ to denote the random variable representing the coded data stored on node $i$, {\em i.e.}, the output of the function $f^E_i$.
+The random vector $(X_1,X_2,\ldots,X_m)$ is sometimes written as $X_1^m$ for notational simplicity.